mitsuhiko/unicode-literals-pep/pep-XXXX.rst

 few years to come this means that such modules lose one of Python's nice properties which is that the code is easy to read and understand.

+Additionally the vast majority of people are more familiar with Python 2.x semantics that maintain Python 2.x code and there a per-file difference in literal meanings can be very annoying on the long run.
+A quick poll on Twitter about the use of the division future import supported my suspicions that people opt out of behavior changing future imports because they are a maintenance burden.
+Every time you review a code you have to check the top of the file to see if the behavior was changed.
+Obviously that was an unscientific informal poll but it might be something worth considering.

 Proposed Solution
 =================